newrelic/terraform-provider-newrelic/website/docs/guides/migration_guide_v3.html.markdown

 ### Migrating script Synthetics monitor resources

-The previous `newrelic_synthetics_monitor_resourece` has been split into two new resources: `newrelic_synthetics_monitor_resource` and `newrelic_synthetics_script_monitor_resource`.
+The v2 `newrelic_synthetics_monitor_resource` has been split into two new resources: `newrelic_synthetics_monitor_resource` and `newrelic_synthetics_script_monitor_resource`.
 Previously a monitor script had to be defined separately from a Synthetics Monitor using the `newrelic_synthetics_monitor_script_resource`.
-In this new version a script is attached directly to a scripted monitor.
+In v3 a script is attached directly to a scripted monitor.
 See the below example for how to migrate to version 3:

 Previous
 ```hcl